Jealousy In Red Pill Dating & Relationships Explained Simply

-In this post, we’ll unpack all you need to know about jealousy, defining exactly what it is, why it developed as an evolutionary adaptation, how it shapes the behaviour of men and women and more.
+In this post, we’ll unpack all you need to know about romantic jealousy within the context of dating and relationships, defining exactly what it is, why it developed as an evolutionary adaptation, how it shapes the behaviour of men and women and more.

 What Is Jealousy?